Layers

 As construction progresses from foundation work to superstructure, vertical elements begin emerging above grade.
 These vertical structures create the characteristic dihedral corner reflections that produce strong SAR backscatter increases.
 The relationship follows:

 During the Q4 2025 study period, the [observed +0.47 dB increase](SAR change detection) falls below the [+1 to +5 dB range typical of significant vertical construction](remote sensing literature).
-This finding confirms the site remained in pre-vertical or early foundation phase, consistent with the
+This finding confirms the site remained in pre-vertical or early foundation phase, consistent with the that would enable vertical construction to commence.

 Beyond the aggregate change metrics, the temporal pattern of satellite observations provides diagnostic information about construction dynamics.